H4r0l/newPortfolio/README.md

 * Component Building: Building reusable and maintainable React components.
 * (Specific Skill/Technology, if applicable): Mention any specific areas you're focusing on beyond general frontend skills.

+## ToDo List:

+* Generate a repo list for all important projects
+* Show my CV in a not-ugly kind of way
+* Update most of the Interactions with Framer motion ;)

 Some features and integrations upcoming...